canonical/ubuntu-image-legacy/README.rst

 * python3-ssoclient
 * tox

-The suite will prefer system installed libraries when available instead of PyPI downloaded libraries, however the following test dependencies will be downloaded from PyPI on demand, since they aren't yet available in the Ubuntu
+The test suite will prefer system installed libraries when available instead of PyPI downloaded libraries, however the following test dependencies will be downloaded from PyPI on demand, since they aren't yet available in the Ubuntu
 archive: